 We consider two identical HR neurons coupled diffusively through their membrane potentials.
 The coupled system is written as

-where \(g_e\) denotes the electrical (gap-junction) coupling strength that determines the intensity of interaction between neurons.
+where \(g_e\) denotes the electrical (gap-junction) coupling strength that determines the intensity of interaction between neurons; throughout this paper we fix $g_e=0.62$ unless stated otherwise.
 The coupling topology is defined by \(\xi_{ij} = 1\) for \(i \neq j\), indicating mutual coupling between neurons \(i\) and \(j\), and \(\xi_{ij} = 0\) otherwise.
 For the two-neuron system considered here, \(\xi_{12} = \xi_{21} = 1\).
 This formulation provides the mathematical basis for studying how the interplay between intrinsic neuronal dynamics and diffusive coupling gives rise to collective synchronization.